PathwayAnalysisPlatform/ProteoformNetworks/src/README.md

 ### 2. Characterization of single network topology:

-Metrics will be shown in tables with a color coding scheme:

-- Size: Number of nodes, links, accessioned entities, small molecules
+- 2.1 Size: Number of nodes, links, accessioned entities, small molecules
-- Node degree: Cases when proteoforms have higher or lower degree with examples
+- 2.2 Node degree: Cases when proteoforms have higher or lower degree with examples
-- Count how often proteoforms are identical, intermediate and distinct
-- Observability (percolation analysis): Quantify predicting power with threshold proteoform interactome
+- 2.3 Observability (percolation analysis): Quantify predicting power with threshold proteoform interactome
-- Connectedness
+- 2.4 Connectedness
-- Articulation points
+- 2.5 Articulation points and Bridges
-- Bridges
-- Path length
+- 2.6 Path length
-- Average local clustering coefficient
+- 2.7 Average local clustering coefficient

+Contextualized differences:

 - Cases when proteoform nodes have higher or lower degree with examples.
 (Fig)
 - Examples when proteoforms have distinct set of neighbors, therefore influencing the 'guilty by association' process.
 (Fig)
+- Example of pathways that when modelled with genes vs proteoforms they become disconnected or connected.
+- Example of pathways that change much the number of articulation points when changing from genes to proteoforms.
+- Examples of pathways that change much the number of bridges when changing from genes to proteoforms.
-- Select and plot examples of netowrks that change their topology when using proteoforms or small molecules
+- Select and plot examples of networks that change their topology when using proteoforms or small molecules
 - Metrics of agglomeration of participants of a same disease.
 The higher the more functional similarity

 ### 3. Characterization of pairwise network relationships: